What is Financial Modelling – Meaning, Types, Process & Techniques

-Financial Modeling – One of the most frequently heard term if you’re either in Finance industry, or you aspire to be a part of it.
+Financial Modeling – One of the most frequently heard term if you are either in Finance industry, or you aspire to be a part of it.

 Financial Modelling is a number game and is usually prepared through linking various tabs in MS Excel.
 It is important to separate assumptions (inputs) from the entire model which are used for projection of financials (output).
 Various models can produce different results based on the inputs and assumptions that go into it.